 Find a skilled hairstylist

-The first thing to do when looking to rent out a booth or salon is to find a skilled hairstylist.
-One can do so by using various means such as creating posters, job adverts, and online platforms.
+The first thing to do is to find a skilled hairstylist for salon.
+One can do so by using various means, such as creating posters, job advertisements, and online platforms.

 Arrange an interview

-- Ask questions: Before settling on a candidate for the salon or booth, the property owner needs to ask the potential Lessee if they are interested in renting the booth/salon.
-In most salons, if it is the owner’s responsibility to promote the business, they usually require the Lessee to pay them a standard percentage of their total revenues- usually 50%.
+- Ask questions: Before finalizing a candidate for the booth, the property owner needs to ask the potential lessee about the promotion of their business and how they plan to do it.
+In most salons, if it is the owner’s responsibility to promote the business, they usually require the lessee to pay them a standard percentage of their total revenues, which is usually 50%.

 Conduct a background check

-It is always a standard procedure to have applicants complete the job application when applying for the job.
-If they fail to complete the job application, it is important to ask them to give consent through the background check authorization form.
-Once they have given consent, the booth owner may proceed to conduct a background check using available online websites.
-These websites usually provide one with basic checks of criminal history, court records search, and sex offender search.
-Add-ons are also available, allowing additional queries for professional licenses, DMV records, and educational verification.
+It is always standard procedure to conduct a background check on salon renters, and it is important to ask them to sign the authorization form for the check.
+Once they have given consent, the salon owner may proceed to conduct a background check using available online websites.
+These websites usually provide basic checks of criminal history, court record searches, and sexual offender searches.

-In addition to great personality and huge clientele, the prospective Lessee needs to have a practice license.
-Below is a list of all the states with their databases for professionals that can be used to search and verify professionals by the public.
+In addition to having a pleasant personality and a huge clientele, the prospective lessee needs to have a license to practice as a hairstylist in the salon.
+Below is a list of all the states and their databases for professionals that can be used to search for and verify professionals.

 Discuss the terms

-The next step after shortlisting prospective hairstylists is to commence negotiations for an agreement.
-The key item that should be given priority when negotiating is the monthly booth/salon rent.
-If they have enough clients, the owner should consider decreasing their rent in the hope of gaining more profits and driving more business into the salon.
+The next step after shortlisting prospective hairstylists is to commence negotiations for an booth rental agreement.
+The key item that should be given priority when negotiating is the rent amount.
+If they have enough clients, the owner should consider decreasing their rent in the hope of gaining more profits and bringing more business into the salon.

-Once this has been agreed on, then the rest of the clauses can be discussed much easily.
+Once this has been agreed upon, then the rest of the clauses can be discussed much more easily.

-After the agreement has been made and all the initial payments made, i.e., security deposit and first month’s rent, the Lessee should be afforded access to the premises on the start date or as otherwise defined in the booth rental lease agreement.
+After the agreement has been made and all the initial payments have been made, i.e., security deposit and first month’s rent of salon, the lessee should be given access to the premises on the start date or as otherwise defined in the agreement.

-The newly hired hairstylist is then approved to offer their services out of the salon and continue doing so until the agreement comes to an end or is terminated in accordance with the lease agreement.
+The newly hired hairstylist is then approved to offer their services outside of the salon and continue doing so until the agreement comes to an end or is terminated following the agreement.